puzzmo-com/blog.puzzmo.com/content/posts/2024/05/26/sdl-codegen/index.md

 - Prisma as an optional source of truth for the db
 - The TS/JS files in your project

-I built the core pretty generically, and then built an implementation of a Redwood specific way to describe it's runtime.
+I built the core pretty generically, and then built an implementation of a RedwoodJS specific way to describe it's runtime.
 In theory, other SDL-first projects could re-use this infra, but I'm not interested in doing that work for others.
 Puzzmo is pretty all-consuming for me.

 So, what are the interesting ideas in SDL-Codegen which make it worth the 1 to 2 hundred hours I put into it?